cloudflare/cloudflare-docs/content/email-security/deployment/api/setup/office365-journaling.md

 Your connector is now active.
 You can find it in **Exchange admin center** > **Mail flow** > **Connectors**.

-## 2: Configure journal rule
+## 2. Configure journal rule

 1. Go to the [Microsoft Purview compliance portal](https://compliance.microsoft.com/homepage).

 2. Navigate to **Purview compliance portal** > **Data lifecycle management** > **Exchange (legacy)**.

-3. Select **Settings* (the gear icon).
+3. Select **Settings** (the gear icon).

 4. In **Send undeliverable journal reports to** enter the email address for a valid user account.
-Note that you cannot use a Team or Group address.
+Note that you cannot use a team or group address.

 5. Select **Save**.